HappyFrowl/documentation/SystemAdministration.md

   - Provides base device nodes for hardware detected during boot.

 ## Boot process and GRUB management

+Before going into the actual boot process, first some notes on `initrd` which plays a crucial role in it:
+* `initrd` - initial ram disk
+  * `initrd` is a root file system that is temporarily loaded into memory upon system boot
+    * It is a temporary file system
+  * The bootloader starts the OS by using `initrd` - see below
+  * `initfs` - initial file system - is the successor of `initrd`
+  * **Features and functions**
+    * It contains programs to perform hardware detection
+    * It loads the necessary modules to get the actual file system mounted
+  * `initrd` image
+    * Archive fiel that contains all the esxsential files that are required for booting the OS
+    * It can be built or customized to include additional modules, remove unnecessary ones, or update yet other ones
+    * `initrd` image is stored in the `/boot` directory

+* `mkinitrd` - make initial ram disk
+  * Tool for creating the `initrd` image for preloading the kernel modules
+  * options:
+    * `--preload=<module>`  - Load a module in the `initrd` image *before* loading of other modules
+    * `--with=<module>`     - Load a module in the `initrd` image *after* loading other modules
+    * `-f`                  - Overwrite an existing `initrd` image file
+    * `-nocompress`         - Disable the compression of the `initrd` image
+  * `mkinitrd [options] <initrd image name> <kernel version>`

+* `dracut`
+  * Tool for creating `initramfs` images to boot the Linux kernel
+  * Analogous to `mkinitrd` but applies to `initfs`

+**The Boot Process**

 **1. BIOS/ UEFI**
-* Hardware is booted
+* CPU checks the BIOS/UEFI firmware
 * BIOS/UEFI runs POST
     * Power On Self Test
     * Tests whether all hardware pieces are working properly
     * If there is an error it is shown on the screen
-* If no error was encountered, the BIOS/ UEFI must find the bootloader software
+* BIOS/UEFI checks for bootable media
     * Hard drive
     * USB
     * CD
     * PXE

-**2. GRUB2**
+    * NFS
+  * BIOS/UEFI loads the primary boot loader from the MBR or GPT, and loads the partition table with it

-* GRand Unified Bootloader
+**2. GRUB2** - GRand Unified Bootloader
-* boot loader is a small program stored in ROM
+* A **boot loader** is a small program stored in ROM of which GRUB2 is an example
-* **Functions**:
+* GRUB2 selects the OS
-    * Locate the kernel on the disk
+* GRUB2 determines the kernel and locate the kernel binary on the disk
-    * Load the kernel into memory
-    * Run the kernel code
+* GRUB2 loads the kernel into memory and runs the kernel code
-* The bootloader starts the OS by using `initrd` – initial ram disk
-    * This is a temporary file system
-    * loaded into memory to assist in the boot process
-    * **features and functions**
-      * contains programs to perform hardware detection
-      * loads the necessary modules to get the actual file system mounted
-    * Once the actual file system is mounted, the OS continues to load from the real file system
-    * `initfs` (initial file system) is the successor of initrd

 * `/etc/default/grub`
   * this file must be saved to the boot folder /boot/grub2.
 To do so:
     * In RHEL: `sudo grub2-mkconfig -o /boot/grub2/grub.cfg`